-- 5. "Installing applications with the wsadmin tool" on page 154 - 6.
+- 5. Install an application on the server. - 6.
 Save the configuration changes with the following command:

 Use the reset command of the AdminConfig object to undo changes that you made to your workspace since your last save.

 7. Set the variable for node synchronize.